-Select TCP only - UDP disabled under Sessions > Citrix > Citrix Global > Options > HDX Adaptive Transport over EDT.
+► Go to Sessions > Citrix > Citrix Global > Options > HDX Adaptive Transport over EDT and select TCP only - UDP disabled.
+(Default as of 11.06.100)

 Try to use another Citrix Receiver version: Sessions > Citrix > Citrix Client Selection > Citrix client version.

 Troubleshoot the issue with your Citrix infrastructure to discover why the session is not closing when the wfica process makes the call for disconnection.